-- iv.
-On a quarterly basis, the Grantee will submit an Accountability Report to the State that demonstrates how actual expenditures compare with the scheduled budget.
-The Accountability Report shall include the following information: - 1.
-An itemization of how advanced funds have been spent to-date (Expenditure Report), including documentation that supports the disbursements (e.g., contractor invoices, receipts, personnel hours, etc.).
-Accountability Reports shall be itemized based on the budget categories (i.e., tasks) specified in Exhibit B. - 2.
-An updated Accountability Report including an updated Funding Plan that depicts how the remaining advanced funds will be expended and the activities and deliverables associated with the advanced funds within the timeframe agreed upon by DWR and the Grantee when the advanced payment request was approved. - 3.
-Documentation that the funds were placed in a non-interest bearing account, including the dates of deposits and withdrawals from that account. - 4.
-Proof of distribution of advanced funds to LPS(s), if applicable. - E. Once the Grantee has spent all advanced funds in a budget category, then the method of payment will revert to the reimbursement process for that budget category specified in Paragraph 7, "Method of Payment for Reimbursement." - 9) WITHHOLDING OF DISBURSEMENTS BY THE STATE.
+- 11) WITHHOLDING OF DISBURSEMENTS BY THE STATE.
 If the State determines that a project is not being implemented in accordance with the provisions of this Grant Agreement, or that the Grantee has failed in any other respect to comply with the provisions of this Grant Agreement, and if the Grantee does not remedy any such failure to the State's satisfaction, the State may withhold from the Grantee all or any portion of the State funding and take any other action that it deems necessary to protect its interests.
-Where a portion of the State funding has been disbursed to the Grantee and the State notifies the Grantee of its decision not to release funds that have been withheld pursuant to Paragraph 10, "Default Provisions," the portion that has been disbursed shall thereafter be repaid immediately at the time the State notifies the Grantee, as directed by the State.
-The State may consider the Grantee's refusal to repay the requested disbursed amount a material breach subject to the default provisions in Paragraph 10, "Default Provisions."
-If the State notifies the Grantee of its decision to withhold the entire funding amount from the Grantee pursuant to this Paragraph, this Grant Agreement shall terminate upon receipt of such notice by the Grantee and the State shall no longer be required to provide funds under this Grant Agreement and the Grant Agreement shall no longer be binding on either party. - 10) DEFAULT PROVISIONS.
-The Grantee shall be in default under this Grant Agreement if any of the following occur: - A. Substantial breaches of this Grant Agreement, or any supplement or amendment to it, or any other agreement between the Grantee and the State evidencing or securing the Grantee's obligations. - B. Making any false warranty, representation, or statement with respect to this Grant Agreement or the application filed to obtain this Grant Agreement. - C. Failure to operate or maintain the Project in accordance with this Grant Agreement. - D. Failure to make any remittance required by this Grant Agreement, including any remittance recommended as the result of an audit conducted pursuant to Paragraph D.5. - E. Failure to submit quarterly progress reports pursuant to Paragraph 4. - F. Failure to routinely invoice the State pursuant to Paragraph 7.

-G. Failure to meet any of the requirements set forth in Paragraph 11, "Continuing Eligibility."
+Where a portion of the State funding has been disbursed to the Grantee and the State notifies the Grantee of its decision not to release funds that have been withheld pursuant to Paragraph 12, "Default Provisions," the portion that has been disbursed shall thereafter be repaid immediately with interest at the California general obligation bond interest rate at the time the State notifies the Grantee, as directed by the State.
+The State may consider the Grantee's refusal to repay the requested disbursed amount a material breach subject to the default provisions in Paragraph 12, "Default Provisions."
+If the State notifies the Grantee of its decision to withhold the entire funding amount from the Grantee pursuant to this Paragraph, this Grant Agreement shall terminate upon receipt of such notice by the Grantee and the State shall no longer be required to provide funds under this Grant Agreement and the Grant Agreement shall no longer be binding on either party. - 12) DEFAULT PROVISIONS.
+The Grantee shall be in default under this Grant Agreement if any of the following occur: - A. Substantial breaches of this Grant Agreement, or any supplement or amendment to it, or any other Agreement between the Grantee and the State evidencing or securing the Grantee's obligations. - B. Making any false warranty, representation, or statement with respect to this Grant Agreement or the application filed to obtain this Grant Agreement. - C. Failure to operate or maintain the Project in accordance with this Grant Agreement. - D. Failure to make any remittance required by this Grant Agreement, including any remittance recommended as the result of an audit conducted pursuant to Standard Condition D.5. - E. Failure to submit quarterly progress reports pursuant to Paragraph 5. - F. Failure to routinely invoice the State pursuant to Paragraph 8. - G. Failure to meet any of the requirements set forth in Paragraph 13, "Continuing Eligibility."

-Should an event of default occur, the State shall provide a notice of default to the Grantee and shall give the Grantee at least ten (10) calendar days to cure the default from the date the notice is sent via firstclass mail to the Grantee.
+Should an event of default occur, the State shall provide a notice of default to the Grantee and shall give the Grantee at least ten (10) calendar days to cure the default from the date the notice is sent via first-class mail to the Grantee.
 If the Grantee fails to cure the default within the time prescribed by the State, the State may do any of the following: